prosenjit98/powerpoint_pro/README.md

 ## Basic Usage

-'powerpoint-pro' gem can generate a PowerPoint presentaion based on a standard template:
+'powerpoint-pro' gem can generate a PowerPoint presentation based on a standard template:

 ```ruby
 require 'powerpoint'